TheraForge/OTFMagicBox/README.md

 1. Select a simulator (e.g., iPhone 16) from the top bar in Xcode.
 2. Press the **Play** button (or `Cmd + R`) to build and run the app.

+To install MagicBox on your own iPhone and paired Apple Watch, including Apple Account options, free-account limits, signing, bundle identifiers, Developer Mode, and troubleshooting, follow the **[complete physical device guide](Docs/RUN_ON_IPHONE_AND_APPLE_WATCH.md)**.

 # Configuration and Usage

 MagicBox uses a **Modular YAML Configuration** system.
 You don’t need to be a developer to edit these files and customize the application—use a common editor (e.g., TextEdit or Xcode) and follow the inline comments in each file.